Best Baklava in Istanbul: Top 10 Baklava Shops

 3. Emiroğlu Baklava

-Emiroğlu Baklava started in Sahrayıcedit on the Asian side and still flies under most visitors’ radar.
+Emiroğlu Baklava started in Sahrayıcedit on the Asian side, and most visitors never hear the name.
 The family-run business has grown to six branches with its own production facility, and it serves one of the lightest, best-balanced baklavas we have tried in Istanbul: butter, nuts, pastry, and sugar equally present, which is rarer than it sounds.

 The Sevim family behind Emiroğlu started in confectionery in 1964, moved into pastry-making in the 1970s, and opened the first Emiroğlu Baklava shop in Sahrayıcedit in 1986.
 The focus stays on traditional Turkish baklavas rather than dozens of novelty varieties, and the company does not franchise.
 Every branch is run as part of the family business.